genophenoenvo/readthedocs/README.md

 sphinx-autobuild -b html --host 0.0.0.0 --port 8000 --poll . readthedocs
 ```

-After you've made your changes to the ReStructuredText pages and rendered the new HTML (located in the `/readthedocs/readthedocs` folder) with Sphinx
+After you've made any changes to the ReStructuredText pages and rendered the new HTML (located in the `/readthedocs/readthedocs` folder) with Sphinx locally
-you will need to make a git commit change to the main webpage [GitHub Repository](https://github.com/genophenoenvo/genophenoenvo.github.io) by copying over the `/readthedocs/readthedocs` folder.
+you will need to copy these changes to the main webpage [GitHub Repository](https://github.com/genophenoenvo/genophenoenvo.github.io) by copying over the `/readthedocs` sub-folder.
+Do not copy over the entire `git` repository as it will give you a Git error.